-The Hydrocarbons Law of 2001 decreases the income tax rate for oil exploration and production activities from 67.7% to 50%, and to 34% for downstream activities.
+The new Hydrocarbons Law decreases the income tax rate for oil exploration and production activities from 67.7% to 50%, and to 34% for downstream activities.
 It increases the extraction royalty rate from 16.7% to 30%, which royalties are deductible for purposes of calculating income tax.

-The Hydrocarbons Law of 2001 also modified other taxes with respect to hydrocarbons.
+The new Hydrocarbons Law also modified other taxes with respect to hydrocarbons.
 Under the surface area tax, every square kilometer or fraction thereof which has been granted for exploration but which has not been used for that purpose will be taxed 100 tributary units per year.
-In fiscal year 2005, each tributary unit was equivalent to Bs.29.40.
-This tax was increased by 2% every year through 2007 and then 5% annually thereafter.
-The Hydrocarbons Law of 2001 provides for a tax on developer consumption of 10% of the retail price on each cubic meter of petroleum products produced and used by the developer to fuel its own operations.
+In fiscal year 2003, each tributary unit was equivalent to Bs.19,400.
+In 2004, each tributary unit was equivalent to Bs.24,700, and for the first six months of 2005, each tributary unit is equivalent to Bs.29,400.
+This tax will be increased by 2% every year through 2007 and then 5% annually thereafter.
+The new Hydrocarbons Law provides for a tax on developer consumption of 10% of the retail price on each cubic meter of petroleum products produced and used by the developer to fuel its own operations.
 The law also imposes a tax of 30% to 50% of the retail price on each liter of petroleum product sold in the Venezuelan domestic market.
 This tax on retail purchases is levied annually by the National Assembly in the Budget Law and is to be paid monthly to the National Treasury.